Puerto Rico: Transportation

-Cities and towns in Puerto Rico are interconnected by a system of roads, freeways, expressways, and highways maintained by the Highways and Transportation Authority under the jurisdiction of the U.S. Department of Transportation, and patrolled by the Puerto Rico Police Department.
-The island's San Juan metropolitan area is served by a public bus transit system and a metro system called Tren Urbano ('Urban Train').
-Other forms of Puerto Rican public transport include seaborne ferries that serve Puerto Rico's archipelago as well as carros públicos (private mini buses).
+Roads, freeways, expressways, and highways are maintained by the Highways and Transportation Authority under the jurisdiction of the U.S. Department of Transportation, and patrolled by the Puerto Rico Police Department.
+The San Juan metropolitan area is served by a public bus transit system and a metro system called Tren Urbano ('Urban Train').
+Other public transport include seaborne ferries and carros públicos (private mini buses).

-Puerto Rico has three international airports, the Luis Muñoz Marín International Airport in Carolina, Mercedita International Airport in Ponce, and the Rafael Hernández International Airport in Aguadilla, and 27 local airports.
+There are three international airports, the Luis Muñoz Marín International Airport in Carolina, Mercedita International Airport in Ponce, and the Rafael Hernández Airport in Aguadilla, and 27 local airports.
 The Luis Muñoz Marín International Airport is the largest aerial transportation hub in the Caribbean.